Abbabon/abbabon/README.md

 ### Hi there 👋

+One day, there will be a boasting description of who I am and what I do here.
+But it is not this day!!!

+BTW here are some of my [Gists](https://gist.github.com/Abbabon).
+I really like the format of just having one utility script that can help someone in distress.
+Real word to the wise however - don't just copy-past these.
+Understand what they do, and then incorporate them in a way that fits YOUR project.

 <!--
 **Abbabon/abbabon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.